usdot-jpo-ode/wzdx/examples/README.md

 This directory contains example GeoJSON documents from WZDx data feeds.
 The examples cover a range of common scenarios.
 There are examples for the Work Zone Feed and Device Feed contained within the respective subdirectories.

 ## Work Zone Feed Examples
 The following WZDx Work Zone Feed examples represent a variety of common scenarios when creating road events.
-Most of the examples are modeled after work zone scenarios used in [previous WZDx discussion](https://github.com/usdot-jpo-ode/jpo-wzdx/discussions/131).
+Most of the examples are modeled after work zone scenarios used in a [previous WZDx discussion](https://github.com/usdot-jpo-ode/jpo-wzdx/discussions/131).
 Optional fields are not included in all examples but represented at least once across the various examples.
 Each scenario is provided as a single GeoJSON file which may contain multiple work zones documenting differences in representing road events at varying levels of complexity.
 All example scenarios are provided for the `LineString` geometry type as well as one `MultiPoint` geometry type for scenario 1.

 Below is a summary of each of the example WZDx feeds and detailed differences for each of the road events: